Feature Intensity Mapping: Polycyclic Aromatic Hydrocarbon Emission from All Galaxies Across Cosmic Time: Introduction

-In addition to spectral lines, one of the most prominent features of the infrared spectral energy distribution (SED) of galaxies is the emission bands from polycyclic aromatic hydrocarbons \citep[PAHs;][]{Leger:1984,Allamandola:1985,Smith:2004,Werner:2004}.
-This emission arises from a series of vibrational modes, spanning wavelengths from 3~$\mu$m to 20~$\mu$m, with typical spectral widths ranging from $\sim$0.1 to a few microns \citep{Smith:2007}.
+In addition to spectral lines, among the most prominent features of the IR spectral energy distribution (SED) of galaxies are the emission bands from polycyclic aromatic hydrocarbons \citep[PAHs;][]{Leger:1984,Allamandola:1985,Smith:2004,Werner:2004}.
+Thes emissions arise from a series of vibrational modes, spanning wavelengths from 3~$\mu$m to 20~$\mu$m, with typical spectral widths ranging from $\sim$0.1 to a few microns \citep{Smith:2007}.
 PAH emission can contribute up to 20\% of the total IR luminosity and serves as an important tracer of dust content in galaxies \citep{Smith:2007,Lai:2020}, making PAH features well-suited targets for IM.

 The PAH emission spectrum of a galaxy encodes a wealth of information about its ISM and the processes that shape it, including star formation history.
 The overall abundance of PAHs is now known to evolve systematically with metallicity \citep[e.g.,][]{Engelbracht:2005, Aniano:2020, Lai:2020, Whitcomb:2024}, hinting that gas-phase growth and destruction by ionizing photons may each play important roles in the PAH lifecycle \citep[see discussion in][]{Whitcomb:2024}.
 Indeed, PAHs are observed to be strongly depleted in \ion{H}{2} regions \citep{Chastenet:2019, Sutter:2024, Chastenet:2025}, with potential consequences for the PAH signal in compact, star-forming galaxies in the high-redshift Universe.
 The ratios of the feature strengths can indicate changes in size, charge state, and hydrogenation of PAHs, as well as the properties of the radiation field that illuminates them \citep[e.g.,][]{Tielens:2008, Maragkoudakis:2020, Draine:2021}.
-The PAH emission features have been used as a tracer of star-formation \citep[e.g.,][]{ForsterSchreiber:2004, Peeters:2004, Shipley:2016, Lai:2020}, though it remains unclear with what fidelity PAH emission is correlated, or leads or lags, the evolution of the star-formation density with cosmic time.
+The PAH emission features have been used as tracers of star-formation \citep[e.g.,][]{ForsterSchreiber:2004, Peeters:2004, Shipley:2016, Lai:2020}, though it remains unclear with what fidelity PAH emission is correlated, or leads or lags, the evolution of the star-formation density with cosmic time.
 Certainly, correlations between PAH abundance and the specific star formation rate in galaxies have been observed \citep{Remy-Ruyer:2015, Nersesian:2019}.